-In recent years, the frequency of cell phone use in families has increased drastically, and therefore, children are also exposed to waves.
-The use of social media for children's health has both benefits and risks.
-The notable benefits can include exposure to vast knowledge and sources of new ideas and social support and an increase in new opportunities to access health promotion messages and information.
+In recent years, the frequency of cell phone use in families has increased drastically; therefore, children are also exposed to waves.
+The use of social media for children's health has benefits and risks.
+The notable benefits include exposure to vast knowledge and sources of new ideas, social support, and increased opportunities to access health promotion messages and information.
 On the other hand, the potential risks include adverse health effects (such as exposure to microwave radiation, child weight, eye damage/eye irritation, loneliness, ear suffers damage, type of cancers, and sleep problems) and exposure to incorrect, inappropriate, or unsafe content and contacts which threaten a person's privacy and confidentiality (15, 16).
 Since children's nervous system is growing, and for anatomical reasons, children have smaller heads and thinner skulls, their brain tissues absorb more waves than adults (17, 18).
-The results of this research indicated that the use of television and cell phones in the vicinity of children or by themselves has harmful effects on their health, such as the occurrence of headaches.
+This research indicated that using television and cell phones in the vicinity of children or themselves harms their health, such as headaches.